spark3dp/webapp-samples/examples/auth/implicit-login/README.md

 ```

 ##### Step 3 - Handle Login access token callback
-The access token will be returned to:
+The access token will be returned to:<br>
 1. The page you are calling the login window from (<b>this is the way the sample code uses by default</b>).<br>
 2. The redirect URL you supplied when initialize (see Additional Configuration section).<br>
 3. The  callback URL you defined when registered your app.<br>